This is not going to end like you think.

 Mark Hamill reprises his role of Luke Skywalker with some amazing moments, including one that seems to bring his role and his story arc full circle.
 The most tender moment is his encounter with Leia.
 There’s a lot of Mark and Carrie in that moment, which you know will be their last onscreen time together.

-Okey, so does it work?
-Yes.
-It’s a good movie.
-No, it’s not the second coming and it’s not going to replace any of the classic trilogy films.
+Barely recommended.
+It doesn’t work in context with the other ones.
+It’s a homage to a Star Wars movie.
+It’s not the second coming and it’s not going to replace any of the classic trilogy films.
 Is it a Star Wars sequel?
-Well, it’s a new Star Wars sequel.
 Actually, it feels very much like a conclusion.
-Director Rian Johnson even feels like adding a semblance of hope at the very end that has the feeling of a sendoff.
-I would highly recommend it to both old and new fans, not as a perfect film but as a good sequel to watch.
+Director Rian Johnson even feels like adding something at the very end that has the feeling of a good-bye.
+Unfortunately it’s a step backwards from the last and the next one will mostly erase stuff from this one.

 Highs, Lows and Porgs: